hangle/Notecard/documents/Commands/addCardSet.md

     ...
 </code></pre>

-<p>The ButtonCardSets must immediately follow the CardSet to which <br />
+<p>The AddCardSets must immediately follow the CardSet to which <br />
 they are associated.  </p>

-<p>A CardSet that has associated one or more ButtonCardSets arms the <br />
+<p>A CardSet that has associated one or more AddCardSets arms the <br />
 '+Add' button.
-Its color becomes green.   </p>
+Its color becomes yellow.   </p>

 <p>The user who answers the Ohio question and does not activate the <br />
-'+Add' button skips the ButtonCardSets and is presented with the <br />
+'+Add' button skips the AddCardSets and is presented with the <br />
 New York question.  </p>

 <p>Activation of the '+Add' button in the Ohio question CardSet has <br />
 the same affect has hitting the 'Next' button.
 That is, the <br />
-following ButtonCardSet is executed.   </p>
+following AddCardSet is executed.   </p>

-<p>The user activates the 'Next' button in both ButtonCardSets.   </p>
+<p>The user activates the 'Next' button in both AddCardSets.   </p>

-<p>Activation of the 'Next' button in the last ButtonCardSet <br />
+<p>Activation of the 'Next' button in the last AddCardSet <br />
-restores the CardSet associated with the ButtonCardSets.   </p>
+restores the CardSet associated with the AddCardSets.   </p>

 <p>The initial CardSet is again executed.
 Hopefully, the user has been <br />
 provided with enough supplemential informaton to answer the Ohio <br />